A General Recipe for the Analysis of Randomized Multi-Armed Bandit Algorithms: Proofs related to the generic regret analysis

 It is clear that Assumption~\ref{ass::relaxed_sp} is strictly more general than Assumption~\ref{ass::sampling_prob}, that we introduced in the main part of this paper to ease the presentation.
-Indeed, under Assuption~\ref{ass::sampling_prob} the lower bound holds for $\eta=0$ and $n_\eta=1$, and the upper bound holds for $\cB(F_k) = \cP$, the set of all probability distributions.
+Indeed, under Assumption~\ref{ass::sampling_prob} the lower bound holds for $\eta=0$ and $n_\eta=1$, and the upper bound holds for $\cB(F_k) = \cP$, the set of all probability distributions on the real line.
+Hence, proving the result under the relaxed assumption is sufficient to prove them under the stronger assumption.